WildMeOrg/wildbook-ia/README.md

 # Examples:
 # Here are are some example commands
 #--------------------
-# Run the queries for each roi with groundtruth in the PZ_Mothers database
+# Run the queries for each roi with groundtruth in the PZ_MTEST database
 # using the best known configuration of parameters
-python dev.py --db PZ_Mothers --allgt -t best python dev.py --db PZ_Mothers --allgt -t score
+python dev.py --db PZ_MTEST --allgt -t best python dev.py --db PZ_MTEST --allgt -t score

 # View work dir